It’s here! The best cake I’ve made in a VERY long time. It’s a blackberry zucchini coffee cake with honey glaze, and you are going to love it.

 Oh my goodness.
 I could go on forever about this blackberry zucchini coffee cake, but I’ll keep this short and sweet…

-It’s moist, tender, full of bursting blackberries and luscious zucchini, topped with the most epic streusel from Bon Appetit, and drizzled with a sweet honey glaze.
+It’s moist, tender, full of bursting blackberries and luscious zucchini, topped with the most luscious streusel and drizzled with a sweet honey glaze.

 There’s something about the texture that just melts in your mouth.
 And I love the zucchini folded in for surprising, somewhat rich flavor you wouldn’t expect in a coffee cake.
 Perfect for a decadent breakfast, or even after dinner with a cup of tea.